-If you're a first time Paris visitor and want to see the city's most famous attractions, stay in the single-digit arrondissements (or Montmartre), especially if you're not comfortable speaking at least a bit of French.
+If you're a first time Paris visitor and want to see the city's most famous attractions, stay in the single-digit arrondissements (or Montmartre in the 18th district), especially if you're not comfortable speaking at least a bit of French.
 You'll love the ambiance of walking along the Seine, and being close to all the top sights, countless fantastic cafes and restaurants, and iconic neighborhoods such as the Latin Quarter and Champs Elysees.

 The double-digit districts are also packed with delightful neighborhoods, interesting places to explore, and tantalizing bistros, fun nightlife, and great shopping, and yes, the outer districts are safe - but save them for a future visit because they are farther away from tourist attractions and you can't assume that everyone will speak English.

 Don't Choose a Hotel Beyond the Périphérique (Except for a Few Special Exceptions)

 If you're looking online for hotels, you may notice lots of bargain rates at big tourist hotels just beyond the city's periphery ring road - especially from big French hotel brands such Ibis and AccorHotels.
 Yes, the prices are downright cheap compared to central Paris - but if time is as important as money to you, why waste it traveling back and forth?